PranitaAbbireddy/Diabetes-Prediction-Using-Gradient-Boosting/README.md

 The script generates the following visualizations:
 - **Confusion Matrix:** Shows the true positive, true negative, false positive, and false negative predictions.
 - **ROC Curve:** Plots the True Positive Rate against the False Positive Rate.

+## Conclusion
+This project demonstrates a robust approach to predicting diabetes using Gradient Boosting, leveraging advanced machine learning techniques to achieve accurate results.
+The implementation showcases the use of supervised learning in healthcare applications.